Food, Families, Futures

 - Increase support and commitment from the wider local community offering their time, energy and expertise to ensure the programme continues in years four, five and into the future, making it sustainable

-So far this project has focused on working with communities in Ibrox and Dalmarnock in Glasgow, two schools in Eastern Perthshire and Irvine in North Ayrshire, areas with significant levels of child poverty.
+So far the project has focused on working with communities in in Glasgow and West Dunbartonshire, two schools in Eastern Perthshire and Irvine in North Ayrshire – all areas with significant levels of child poverty.

 With Children in Scotland, BITC Scotland and Brakes collaborating, the project combines the knowledge, expertise, values and networks of the third sector, business and industry respectively.